Niladri24dutta/service-fabric-angular1x/README.md

-# service-fabric-angular1x
+# Azure service fabric Todo list app with Angular and bootstrap
-.NET Core app with angularjs
+.NET Core 2.0 app with angularjs, bootstrap and azure service fabric